soleilmeo/sokoban-solver/README.md

 ```
 pip install pygame
 ```
-You can test this project by running `run-example.bat`.
+You can test this project by running `run-example.bat` or run using the syntax defined below.

 ## Syntax
 ```